carpentries-incubator/docker-introduction/_extras/guide.md

 <hr/>

+#### Reproducible research

+- Common learner profile: researcher; RSE
+- Episodes: TODO

+#### Cloud computing

+- Common learner profile: systems professional
+- Episodes: TODO

+#### High performance computing

+- Common learner profile: researcher; RSE; systems professional
+- Episodes: TODO

 _Content from sprint notes to complete and integrate_

-- Learner pathways: providing recommended training paths/schedules - i.e. groups of core and optional episodes that work well for particular use cases -> goal: instructor notes that include a couple example schedules (target audience: cloud usages, bundling up for reproduciblity)
+- Learner pathways: providing recommended training paths/schedules - i.e. groups of core and optional episodes that work well for particular use cases -> goal: instructor notes that include a couple example schedules (target audience: cloud usages, bundling up for reproducibility)
     - Write out some options and create some example schedules
         - Currently Docker is often taught over 4 hours - 2 x 2 hour blocks.
 Following on from that
             - cloud
                 - episodes:
-            - reproduciblity
+            - reproducibility
                 - episodes:
             - docker+singularity together
                 - episodes:
             -

+**_COMMENT TO REMOVE:_**
+- Add some links between the learner profiles here and those in the main lesson content.
+- Also add an RSE profile to the lesson content.

 <hr/>